 Most of the best ultralight tents on our list are non-freestanding, requiring trekking poles and stakes for setup.
-A trekking pole-supported shelter such as the Mountain Laurel Designs SoloMid XL, which we reviewed above, is generally lighter and packs much smaller than a freestanding tent with a dedicated pole set.
+A trekking pole-supported shelter such as the Mountain Laurel Designs SoloMid XL is generally lighter and packs much smaller than a freestanding tent with a dedicated pole set.

 A tarp is a floorless shelter, usually supported by trekking poles or strung between trees.
 Some tarps on the market, such as the Six Moon Designs Gatewood Cape, can double as a rain poncho.

 Flat tarps are rectangular or square and can be pitched in many different configurations.
 They are super versatile and light, and they also take a bit of practice to master setting up.
-The Paria Outdoor Products Sanctuary SilTarp, which we reviewed above, is an example of a flat tarp.
+The Paria Outdoor Products Sanctuary SilTarp is an example of a flat tarp.

 A shaped tarp is constructed with a curved or catenary-cut ridgeline and edges to tighten the pitch.
-These tarps tend to flap less in the wind than flat tarps, and people usually choose shaped tarps over flat tarps for wind performance.
-The Yama Mountain Gear 1P Cirriform Tarp – Min, which we reviewed above, is an example of a shaped tarp.
+These tarps tend to flap less in the wind than flat tarps, and people usually choose shaped tarps over flat tarps for better performance in the wind.
+The Yama Mountain Gear 1P Cirriform Tarp – SilPoly is an example of a shaped tarp.

 Tents are fully enclosed shelters consisting of a tarp or fly, bug netting, and a floor.
 They offer more protection from weather and bugs than ultralight tarps do.
-Tents can be either freestanding, like the Big Agnes Fly Creek HV UL2 Solution Dye, which we reviewed above, or non-freestanding, like the SlingFin SplitWing Shelter Bundle.
+Tents can be either freestanding, like the Big Agnes Fly Creek HV UL2 Solution Dye, or non-freestanding, like the SlingFin SplitWing Shelter Bundle.
 Tents can also be either single-wall or double-wall, which we’ll explain below.

-Single-wall tents, sometimes called tarp tents, such as the Tarptent Double Rainbow we reviewed above, are a single layer.
+Single-wall tents, sometimes called tarp tents, such as the Tarptent Double Rainbow consist of a single layer.
 Tarps are also a single layer but don’t include the bug netting or floor.
 With single-wall tents, the bug netting is sewn to the fly and the floor to save weight.
 These tent designs can sometimes suffer from condensation issues.

-Double-wall tents, like the Durston X-Mid 2, which we reviewed above, consist of two separate pieces: a fly or tarp; and an inner tent that has bug netting and a floor.
+Double-wall tents, like the Durston X-Mid 2, consist of two separate pieces: a fly or tarp and an inner tent that has bug netting and a floor.
 You can also think about many double-wall tents as modular tents because either part of the tent, the fly or the inner, can be pitched separately.

-Besides modularity, double-wall tents’ main benefit is their increased weather performance over other types of tarps or tents.
-The floor protects from wet ground, the bathtub walls protect the sleeping area from spindrift and splashing rain, and the mesh tent body protects the sleeping area from condensation.
+Besides modularity, the main benefit of double-wall tents is their increased weather performance over other types of tarps or tents.
+The floor protects the sleeping area from wet ground, the bathtub walls protect the sleeping area from spindrift and splashing rain, and the mesh tent body protects the sleeping area from condensation.

 As moisture accumulates inside the tarp and drips off, it will land on the mesh rather than your sleeping bag, rolling down the outside of the tent toward the ground.
 This will help keep your sleeping bag dry.
 It’s worth noting that you could experience condensation both in a wet meadow under a clear sky and when it’s dumping rain.
 In both situations, a double-wall tent will outperform a single-wall tent.